- Annoucements & Updates

 - More Information & FAQs

-We will accept submissions for the upcoming round of HHS Innovates starting on January 8, 2014.
-Employees will have until 11:59 on February 27, 2015 to complete their submissions.
+We are now accepting submissions for the upcoming round of the HHS Innovates Awards.
+Employees will have until February 27, 2015 at 11:59 PM EST to complete their submission.

 Schedule a time to chat about your submission